Dave's Pulitzer Reviews 2010 - 2019

 The Goldfinch by Donna Tartt

 Good book.
 It is a story about a young boy who is in a explosion and latches on to famous painting (of a goldfinch) as his personal talisman.
 It follows the boy thru many adventures and tragedies.
 I liked the book for its clean writing style and plot twists.
 If you liked "Cutting for Stone", you will like this one.
 I have been a little out of order in these last few books.
-But I think this one stands out from the current trend of spacey, feeley books where narrative and character take second place to style.
+But I think this one stands out from the current trend of spacey, feely books where narrative and character take second place to style.

 All the Light We Cannot See by Anthony Doerr